 “If I’m right about this it could change everything.
 Think about it, all of the Demons and the monsters we fight are always so well organised.
 So many of them are able to slip through the net.
-How is that possible when a lot of them in any other city they’re just animals?”
+They’re just animals in any other city.
+What makes this shithole so different?”
 Carlene told the Detective.

 She continued.
-“Obviously there is some bastard that has found a way to bring them all together and that’s why no one has ever been able to clean up this city.
-I’m not about to quit this just to help you take on some lowly Demon.
+“Obviously some bastard that has found a way to bring them all together and that’s why no one has ever been able to clean up this dump.
+I’m not about to quit this just to help you take on some lowly Demon love.
 All you’re doing is fighting symptoms.
 I’m tackling the cause.”

 Cushing found the idea to be totally implausible.
 “I’ve been on the force for over 20 years.
 I’ve never seen anything to even suggest some kind of Demon king, controlling all the monsters in this city“.

 Carlene responded with “Of course you wouldn’t know.
-The ruler of the Demons is obviously going to do his best to keep hidden from everyone!
-However he slipped up with me.
+The ruler of the Demons is obviously going to do his best to keep hidden from everyone isn’t he?
+However the bugger slipped up with me.
 Once word got out of an apparent Vampire vigilante roaming the streets, he sent one of his lackey’s to talk to me.
 He thought I was just doing this to dupe you all just like that absolute arsehole Michelle always said.
 He even commended me, saying that pretending to be a ‘good guy’ to throw the police off was genius.
 It never even occurred to him that a Vampire could actually be genuinely wanting to help people.”

 Rose interrupted “plus two of them are dead, at the hands of Vampires too I might add.”

 “Anyway” Carlene continued, somewhat impatiently “I obviously told him that I wasn’t interested in being some lackey to a Demon godfather.
-I reckon they probably still think I’m just playing the cops, and I’m actually out killing people at night, but whatever the case, they’ve been trying to kill me ever since.
-Ironically if they hadn’t tried to make me part of their little gang, I probably would never have suspected there was grand Demon master either, but once I found out everything about this city suddenly made more sense.”
+I reckon they probably still think I’m just playing the cops, but whatever the case, they’ve been trying to kill me ever since.
+Ironically if they hadn’t tried to make me part of their little gang, I probably would never have suspected there was grand Demon master, but once I found out everything about this city suddenly made more sense.”